-I needed to join a function’s arguments using array.join()
+I needed to join a function’s arguments using array.join() and

-I remembered that I could not simply call join()
+I remembered that I could not simply call join() on the

-object, as it is not a real array.
+arguments object, as it is not a real array.

-Internet wisdom has it that arguments
+Internet wisdom has it that arguments can be changed into an

-by this code snippet:
+Array by this code snippet:

-const args = Array.prototype.slice.call (arguments);
+1const args = Array.prototype.slice.call (arguments);

 Slicing can cost much more than expected